-Clinical Associate Professor Dr. Jahangir Boroumand is a Tyser Teaching Fellow and Senior Executive Fellow at Robert H. Smith School of Business.
-He received his Ph.
-D. in Economics in 1981 from Maxwell School of Citizenship and Public Affairs, Syracuse University, and holds a MS degree in Electrical and Computer Engineering from the same university.
+Dr. Jahangir Boroumand is a Senior Lecturer at the Robert H. Smith School of Business.
+He received his PhD in Economics in 1981 from Maxwell School of Citizenship and Public Affairs, Syracuse University, and holds an MS degree in Electrical and Computer Engineering from the same university.

 This was later followed up by teaching courses in telecommunications economics and policy at the Masters in Telecommunications Program at the University of Maryland.
 Since 2003 Dr. Boroumand has been teaching full time at the Executive and Part-Time MBA programs at the Robert H. Smith School of Business.
 He has taught core courses in managerial economics and global economics as well as special topics in economics of emerging markets and Telecommunication economics and policy.
 In addition to teaching, Dr. Boroumand has also served as an academic director of Executive MBA cohorts.
 Dr. Boroumand is a recipient of 2008-2009 Krowe Teaching Award that is given by the Smith School in recognition of teaching excellence.